 You then need to attend Court on the day your application is listed.
 You will need to bring your copy of the application that shows a signature acknowledging service on either Police Prosecution and the Registrar of Motor Vehicles.
 If you are asking anyone to give evidence on the day you need to make sure they are aware of the date they need to attend court.

 You will need to be prepared to give sworn evidence in support of your application.
 Your employer will also be called to do this if you application includes how your employment will be affected by not being able to drive.
 You will also be cross-examined by Police.
 This means answering questions asked of you.
 It is important to be truthful, and give full and direct answers.

 In what way will my licence be “restricted”?

 You should only ask for a Restricted Driver Licence for such times you really need it.
 The Magistrate may make orders restricting you to driving a particular vehicle to and from particular locations, at certain hours and on certain days of the week, by the shortest possible route and require you to keep and maintain a log book.
 You may be ordered to not drive with any alcohol in your body.
-If a Magistrate grants a Restricted Driver Licence where you have been disqualified for an alcohol related driving offence, the Magistrate can also increase your period of disqualification remaining at the time.
+If a Magistrate grants a Restricted Driver Licence, the Magistrate can also increase your period of disqualification remaining at the time.